davidsbatista/davidsbatista.net/_posts/2017-03-25-syntaxnet.md

       Uma   por      250  por

-I'm still trying to figure it out how to have SyntaxNet running as a daemon or service, where we can give a sentence and have as a result, for instance, a JSON object with the syntactic and morphologic information.
+I'm still trying to figure out how to have SyntaxNet running as a daemon or service, where we can give a sentence and have as a result, for instance, a JSON object with the syntactic and morphologic information.

 ## __Related posts__